lemonstener/lemonstener/README.md

 ## About me

-I am a T-shaped, Front End Software Engineer located in the St. Louis Metropolitan area.
+Front End Software Engineer located in the St. Louis Metropolitan area.

 I specialize in the development of SPA applications with JavaScript and React.
 I am also a very capable Back-end developer.